ChongXern/Orbital/README.md

 # Orbital
-Orbital Project for creating mobile game based on real life campus locations.
+Orbital Project for creating a mobile game based on real life campus locations.